blogliam/gardna.blogliam.com/_posts/2021-04-13-custom-grids-unity.md

 categories: [ coding, writeup ]
 ---

 As part of my experimentation with [GuaGAN](http://nvidia-research-mingyuliu.com/gaugan/) I thought I'd try to recreate something like [this](https://www.youtube.com/watch?v=y8kw8g1_JdY).
 My goal is to apply the AI filter to a generated world in a Unity environment.
 For this, I needed procedurally generated terrain.
-I experiemented with using the `Terrain` component, but I found it didn't grant enough control.
-I decided on implementing my own custom mesh which turned out to be more difficult than I imagined.
+I experimented with using the `Terrain` component, but I found it didn't grant enough control.
+I decided on implementing a custom mesh which turned out to be more difficult than I imagined.

 #### Part 1: Three vertices, one triangle

 Like most game engines, Unity grants us access to the raw vertices and triangles passed to the CPU.
 These are arrays, one containing a series of points and the other containing instructions for how to connect them into triangles.
-For example, lets say we want to draw the triangle below:
+For example, let's say we want to draw the triangle below:

 ![triangle](/assets/img/2021-04-13-custom-grids-unity/triangle.png)